Creep Creepersin: Film career

 Creep's directorial debut was for his own music video, Meet Me Out in the Sticks in 2005.
 In 2006 he wrote and directed the short films The Room Mate, Michelle, The Bedroom, A Night With the Outlaw and the music videos for his songs I Need More Blood and Dead, Dead, Dead, Dead, Dead, Dead, Dead, Dead.
 In late 2006, Creep wrote and directed his first feature film, Creep Creepersin's Frankenstein.
 After moving back to Orange County, California from Eugene, Oregon in 2007, Creep directed the web series Decomposing Jack with future frequent collaborator Matty Thunders.
 In 2008 Creep wrote and directed his second feature O.C.
 Babes and the Slasher of Zombietown on a shoestring budget and an 8-hour shoot.
 Maxim Media International picked up the film and released it in 2009 on their new Midnight Releasing label.

 The last part of 2008, Creep wrote and directed 2 more films Erection and He.
 Creepersin took his older short films and also released a collection entitled Creep Creepersin's Creepshow.

 2009 saw a large number of Creepersin films like Vaginal Holocaust, Peeping Blog, Orgy of Blood, Caged Lesbos A Go Go, Sexual Violence in Cinema, Ding Dong Dead and of course The Corporate Cut Throat Massacre.
 The end of 2009 saw Shoreline Entertainment pick up Vaginal Holocaust, Caged Lesbos A Go Go and Orgy of Blood.

 In January 2010, Creep finished shooting his latest film The Brothers Cannibal.
 Creepersin is in pre-production of his new film The Brides of Sodom.

 In December 2009, Creep announced that he was wrapping up post on another collection of shorts called Creepshows Revenge: Creep Creepersin's Creepshow Part 2 as well as the complete Decomposing Jack series on DVD.

 Creep will also be making his Final Girl Trilogy (Final Girl, Red Machete Blue: Final Girl 2, Final Girl: Final!) all at the same time in late spring.
 His films Erection, He, Peeping Blog, Orgy of Blood, The Corporate Cut Throat Massacre, Ding Dong Dead, The Brothers Cannibal, Vaginal Holocaust and Caged Lesbos A-Go-Go premiered as part of the Featuresin on The PollyGrind Film Festival 2010 in Las Vegas.

 Books

 Creep has written three books.
 The Legend of Cartwayne Twain and other tales and poems is a book that Creep put out on his own Creepsville Press publishing house in 2006.
-In 2007, Blood Lust Romance was publish on Creepsville Press.
+In 2007, Blood Lust Romance was published on Creepsville Press.
 It had another pressing later that year from Dark Myth Productions.
 His last book, Blood Lust Revenge, was published in 2008.
 It is rumored that Creep has written three other books Creepology, Blood Lust Rage, and a novelization of O.C.
 Babes and the Slasher of Zombietown.